(photo by Mark Luinenburg)

 Grease a 13 by 9-inch baking dish (or equivalent), and spoon the mixture into it.
 Cover with aluminum foil and bake for 25 minutes.
 Remove foil and brush with olive oil, then bake until golden brown, about 15 to 20 minutes longer.

 Years ago, I started tripling this recipe for larger groups.
-We recently gave some of this stuff to a stuffed-in-the-bird true believer, and she is a convert.
-Just don’t skim that broth.
+I recently gave some of this stuff to a stuffed-in-the-bird true believer, and she is a convert.
+Just don’t skim that broth–the chicken fat is part of the old-time flavor of in-the-bird stuffing.

 Happy Thanksgiving, everyone!